CruGlobal/appbuilder_docs/user/objectBuilder/customIndexes/ConnectWithCK.md

 ![](images/custom_index.png)

-Only unique index are valid for use in a connected record field.
+Only unique indexes are valid for use in a connected record field.
 Also the field used in the index needs to be a required field (set this in it's field properties).

 ![](images/required_field.png)

-After creating a valid index the option 'use custom foreign key' is available when add a connected record field.
+After creating a valid index the option 'use custom foreign key' is available when adding a connected record field.

 ## Which Object's Key is Used